 - Key Demographic Facts with Map

-- Population Trends report
+- Population Trends Report

 - Demographic and Spending Dashboard

-- Analyze existing businesses using infographics
+- Analyze businesses using infographics

-- Learning about LA metropolitan using infographics
+- Analyze LA metropolitan using infographics

-- Explore your community using infographics
+- Explore your community through infographics

 - Health Care and Insurance Analysis

-- Community Profile and Superfund sites
+- Community Profile around Superfund sites

 - Interesting Facts about Shopping and Spending

 We are always continuing to build and curate new templates and infographics – so expect to see more ready-to-use templates for your next experience.